scala/docs.scala-lang/_overviews/parallel-collections/architecture.md

 `Iterator`s, a `Splitter` is invalidated after its `split` method is invoked.

 In general, collections are partitioned using `Splitter`s into subsets of roughly the same size.
-In cases where more arbitrarily-sized partions are required, in particular on parallel sequences, a `PreciseSplitter` is used, which inherits `Splitter` and additionally implements a precise split method, `psplit`.
+In cases where more arbitrarily-sized partitions are required, in particular on parallel sequences, a `PreciseSplitter` is used, which inherits `Splitter` and additionally implements a precise split method, `psplit`.